dcrommie/walbrook/education/contributions.md

 There are two key components of your superannuation balance:

-* The tax-free component of your superannuation balance typically derives from the non-concessional contributions that you have made.
+* The tax-free component of your superannuation balance is typically derived from the non-concessional contributions that you have made.

 * The taxable component is the total value of your superannuation, less the tax-free balance.
 The taxable part typically consists of concessional contributions, made by you or your employer, as well as investment earnings.

 The taxable component can be split further, into:

 * a taxed element, which has incurred contributions and earnings tax.

 * an untaxed element, which is not as common but arises from public sector superannuation schemes and insurance benefits that have not incurred any tax.

 Due to differing tax treatments, before consolidating or making significant contributions to your superannuation balances, you should speak to your financial adviser.

-#### **Important Information**
+#### \*\*Important Information\*\*

 Walbrook Wealth Management is a trading name of Barbacane Advisors Pty Ltd (ABN 32 626 694 139; AFSL No. 512465).
 Barbacane Advisors Pty Ltd is authorised to provide financial services and advice.
-This post is general information only and is not intended to provide you with financial advice as it does not consider your investment objectives, financial situation or needs, unless expressly indicated otherwise.
-You should consider whether the information is suitable for your circumstances and where uncertain, seek further professional advice.
-The author has based this communication on information from sources believed to be reliable at the time of its preparation.
+Walbrook Wealth Management (Credit Representative Number 534783) is authorised under Australian Credit Licence 389328.
+We have based this communication on information from sources believed to be reliable at the time of its preparation.
 Despite our best efforts, no guarantee can be given that all information is accurate, reliable and complete.
 Any opinions expressed in this email are subject to change without notice, and we are not under any obligation to notify you with changes or updates to these opinions.
 To the extent permitted by law, we accept no liability for any loss or damage as a result of any reliance on this information.